spedas/pyspedas/docs/source/coords.rst

 There are also routines for working with other specialized coordinate systems

 * FAC (Field alignned coordinates)
-* LMN (Boundary-aligned coordinates)
+* LMN (Boundary-normal coordinates)
 * MVA (Minimum-variance coordinates)

 Some individual projects may include additional coordinate trasformation routines for systems used by those missions.
-Documentation for the mission-spefic coordinate transform tools and other utilities can be found on the "Mission Specific Tools" page.
+Documentation for the mission-specific coordinate transform tools and other utilities can be found on the "Mission Specific Tools" page.

 Transformations